How to configure AVIF fallbacks for Safari 14

 Metric Expected Delta Implementation Note

-LCP Improvement -18% to -32% (vs baseline JPEG) Dependent on fetchpriority="high" and preload strategy
+LCP Improvement –18% to –32% vs baseline JPEG Dependent on fetchpriority="high" and preload strategy

-Payload Reduction -22% to -40% (first paint) AVIF typically outperforms WebP by 15-20% at equal SSIM
+Payload Reduction –22% to –40% AVIF typically outperforms WebP by 15–20% at equal SSIM

 Failure Recovery Paths

-• Symptom: Safari 14 displays broken image icon
+• Safari 14 displays broken image icon

-• Root Cause: Missing type attribute or incorrect MIME mapping on origin
+• Root cause: Missing type attribute or incorrect MIME mapping on origin.

-• Symptom: CDN serves AVIF to Safari 14
+• CDN serves AVIF to Safari 14

-• Symptom: LCP degrades after implementation
+• LCP degrades after implementation